 The GAO report also noted that "parties primarily from the academic/think tank and state and local governments sectors ... noted that while much attention has been focused on the actual (direct) costs of mandates, it is important to consider the broader implications on affected nonfederal entities beyond direct costs, including indirect costs such as opportunity costs, forgone revenues, shifting priorities, and fiscal trade-offs."
-86
+90

-During the 112th Congress, several bills were introduced to broaden UMRA's coverage.
-For example, H.R.
-373, the Unfunded Mandates Information and Transparency Act of 2011 (as amended), and H.R.
-4078, the Red Tape Reduction and Small Business Job Creation Act: Title IV, the Unfunded Mandates Information and Transparency Act of 2012, which was passed by the House on July 26, 2012, would have, among other things, broadened UMRA's coverage to include assessments of indirect costs, such as foregone profits and costs passed onto consumers, as well as direct costs and, when requested by the chair or ranking Member of a committee, the prospective costs of legislation that would change conditions of federal financial assistance.
-These two bills, as well as H.R.
-5818, the Mandate Prevention Act of 2010, would have also made private-sector mandates subject to a substantive point of order.
-H.R.
-373, H.R.
-4078, S. 1189, the Unfunded Mandates Accountability Act of 2011, its companion bill in the House, H.R.
-2964, and S. 1720, the Jobs Through Growth Act: Title VII, the Unfunded Mandates Accountability Act, would also have removed UMRA's exemption for rules issued by most independent agencies.
+During the 114th Congress, H.R.
+50, the Unfunded Mandates Information and Transparency Act of 2015, passed by the House on February 4, 2015, and its Senate companion bill, S. 189, would have broadened UMRA's coverage to include both direct and indirect costs, such as foregone profits and costs passed onto consumers, and, when requested by the chair or ranking member of a committee, the prospective costs of legislation that would change conditions of federal financial assistance.
+The bills also would have made private-sector mandates subject to a substantive point of order and remove UMRA's exemption for rules issued by most independent agencies.